Coherent Optical Memory Baesd on A Laser-written On-chip Waveguide: RESULT

-where $\gamma_s$ is the inhomogeneous linewidth of the spin transition, $A(0)$ is the spin-wave AFC echo amplitude with $\tau_s=0$.
-The $\gamma_s$ is fitted as $33\pm1$ kHz in our type IV waveguide.
-This value is approximately the same as that measured in the bulk material \cite{jobez2015coherent}, shown that the spin transition is also well protected in the waveguide fabrication process.
+where $\gamma_s$ is the inhomogeneous linewidth of the spin transition and $A(0)$ is the spin-wave AFC echo amplitude with $\tau_s=0$.
+The $\gamma_s$ is fitted as $33\pm1$ kHz in our type-IV waveguide.
+The spin inhomogeneous broadening of $\rm Eu^{3+}$ ions inside the type-IV waveguide is approximately unchanged as compared to what is usually measured in the bulk region of a similar crystal \cite{jobez2015coherent}, showing that the spin transition is also well protected in the waveguide fabrication process.

 To characterize the fidelity of the entire storage process, we implement an interference test between the spin-wave AFC echo and a coherent reference pulse.
 The reference pulse is tuned precisely to overlap with the readout echo in the time domain \cite{lovric2013faithful, liu2020reliable}.
 Meanwhile, the relative phase \(\varphi\) between the signal pulse and the reference pulse is modulated to obtain the interference curve.
-The interference between them is detected using a calibrated photomultiplier tube (PMT) \cite{liu2020reliable}.
+The interference between them is detected using a calibrated photomultiplier tube \cite{liu2020reliable}.
 We used the same AFC preparation sequence, input pulse and control pulse as the previous experiment.
 We set \(t_s=2.5\) $\upmu$s and record the signal when increasing the relative phase \(\varphi\) with a step of 30 degrees.
-The results are shown in Fig.~\ref{interference} with a fitted interference visibility $V$ of $0.95\pm0.01$.
+The results are shown in Fig.~\ref{interference} with a fitted interference visibility $V$ of $0.97\pm0.01$.
 This high visibility demonstrates the reliability of the on-chip optical memory in coherent phase storage.
-The remaining imperfection is mainly attributed to the imperfection of mode matching between the readout echo and the reference pulse and the detection noise.
+The remaining imperfection is mainly attributed to the imperfection of waveform overlap between the signal and reference pulses and the detector noise.

-\section{conclusion}
+\section{CONCLUSION}